Cuomo accuses U.S. immigration chiefs of breaching oath in travel lawsuit | Law-Order

 Cuomo accuses U.S. immigration chiefs of breaching oath in travel lawsuit

+DHS did not immediately respond to a request for comment.
+Separately, Democratic Senate leader Chuck Schumer of New York asked DHS's inspector general to investigate.
+"We do not have a full accounting of why and how false statements were made by DHS officials," Schumer wrote.
+"Lying to a federal court is a very serious matter and there must be accountability for the persons involved."

 "They got caught.
-It was all politics, all the time.
-It was all exploitation, all the time," Cuomo said Friday.
+It was all politics, all the time," Cuomo said Friday.
 "You can't use the Department of Homeland Security as a political tool.
 It doesn't work that way.
 And it's not just not right, and unethical and immoral.
 It's illegal."
 In February, DHS cut off New York from the program in response to the state's passage last June of a law allowing undocumented immigrants to apply for driver's licenses and limiting federal access to license information.

 The Trump administration acknowledged some other states and territories withheld driver information but had been allowed to participate.
 New York sued DHS in February, saying the policy would prohibit 175,000 New Yorkers whose program membership expires this year from re-enrolling, and would "cut off" 80,000 New Yorkers with pending applications.